Dr. Charles Allan McCoy

 Associate Professor of Sociology

-I have presented my work at academic conferences, published essays in the popular press, such as the Philadelphia Inquirer and the Burlington Free Press, and academic journals.
+My work has appeared in academic journals and in the popular press, in such venues as the Philadelphia Inquirer, The New Republic, and the Burlington Free Press.